-The development of Derby's LAA has been characterised by a partnership approach from the outset and has been driven through DCP and overseen by DCP's Strategy Co-ordination Group - SCG.
+The development of Derby's LAA has been characterised by a partnership approach from the outset and has been driven through DCP and overseen by DCP's Management Group.
 Consisting of senior officers from partner organisations and chaired by Derby City Council's Chief Executive, this has agreed the process and structures for developing the LAA and the outcomes and targets we wish to negotiate.
-The SCG role has facilitated partners' commitment to the LAA and effectively functions as a local public service board.
+The Management Group role has facilitated partners' commitment to the LAA.

 The LAA Steering Group, consisting of representatives from partner organisations, is responsible for managing the development of the LAA and refresh process.
-Two workshops were held in November 2005 to consider the future development of the LAA and revision of outcomes, attended by members of SCG and the Steering Group.